 Sciatica is the term used for a set of symptoms caused by other underlying problems

-Although sciatica itself is not a condition, it is a set of symptom caused by other underlying problems.
-You may also here terms such as lumbar radiculopathy or radicular pain, which are interchangeable with the term sciatica.
+Although sciatica itself is not a condition, it is a set of symptoms caused by other underlying problems.
+You may also hear terms such as lumbar radiculopathy or radicular pain, which are interchangeable with the term sciatica.
 Common medical conditions that may cause sciatica include:

 These conditions may develop spontaneously or over a period of time due to trauma or a physical stress injury, for example; road traffic accidents, falls or sports injuries, can cause direct injury to the sciatic nerve.
 Conditions such as a herniated disc or spondylolisthesis may develop from physical stress injuries, such as weightlifting.

 Treat sciatica as early as possible in order to avoid the progression of symptoms

 Symptoms are commonly felt along the path of the sciatic nerve and tend to affect one leg, but in some cases both legs.
 These symptoms are often characterized by the following: